MJT Mini Tour Policies & Procedures

 - MJT Order of Merit (specific to MJT Mini Tour)

-The MJT Mini Tour has regional tournaments in British Columbia, Alberta, Ontario and new for 2019, Manitoba, set for the 2019 season and will offer qualifiers to other major national or international junior events.
+The MJT Mini Tour has regional tournaments in British Columbia, Alberta and Ontario, offering qualifying opportunities into other major national and international competitions.

 The MJT Mini Tour courses will be set-up for 18 holes of competition with the following age divisions and yardage guidelines.
 These guidelines will be adjusted provincially, so please check with your provincial Tournament Director for policies in your area.